it-at-m/Wahllokalsystem/README.md

 The system allows users to document the presence of the election board and situations during the election.

-The system was developed and use for the first time during the Bundestags election september 2017.
+The system was developed and used for the first time during the Bundestags election september 2017.

 ### Built With